Integrable deformations of the Dirac--sinh-Gordon system: Introduction

-The paper is organized as follows.
+The paper is organised as follows.
 Section~\ref{sec:setup} establishes conventions and verifies the endpoint systems.
 Section~\ref{sec:lax} introduces the Lax pair.
-Section~\ref{sec:zc} carries out the complete zero-curvature computation.
+Section~\ref{sec:zc} carries out the complete zero-curvature computation including the detailed derivation of $\cos\thz$, and establishes the two-dimensional integrable parameter space (Corollary~\ref{cor:beta} and Proposition~\ref{prop:2d}).
 Section~\ref{sec:gauge} analyses gauge-equivalence and proves physical non-triviality.
-Section~\ref{sec:bilinear} derives the anomalous continuity equation and proves the bilinear constraint is encoded in the zero-curvature condition.
-Section~\ref{sec:charges} constructs three conserved charges explicitly via the AKNS recursion.
-Section~\ref{sec:algebra} discusses the algebraic interpretation.
-Section~\ref{sec:conclusion} summarizes and lists open problems.
+Section~\ref{sec:bilinear} derives the anomalous continuity equation, identifies $\sin\thz$ as the $\mathcal{PT}$-breaking order parameter, and proves fermion number conservation along the $\alpha$-axis.
+Section~\ref{sec:charges} constructs three conserved charges explicitly via AKNS recursion.
+Section~\ref{sec:algebra} discusses the algebraic interpretation, the Yang--Baxter identification, and the automorphism principle that unifies integrability and $\mathcal{PT}$ symmetry across the full parameter space.
+Section~\ref{sec:conclusion} summarises results and lists open problems.